rguin26/HW4/README.md

 ## Installation:

-To install and load this specific GitHub R package, you need to install and load the library `devtools` first.
+To install and load this specific GitHub R package, library `devtools` needs to be installed first.
 The following script should help to get this R package installed and loaded successfully:

 ```
 # Install "devtools" first if it is not already installed